diogoalmiro/ctray/README.md

 ### `tray#icon: string`

-Getter/Setter for the icon to display
+Getter/Setter for the absolute path to the icon to display.

 ### `tray#menu: MenuItem[]`